Senate of Chile: Consultative Senate (1814)

-First conservative senate
+First conservative senate (1818–1822)

-Created by Title III of the Constitution of 1818.
-It was composed of five titular members and five alternate members selected directly by the Supreme Director.
-It was supposed to function only when the lower house was not in function or could not meet, and had the power to enact "provisory rules" that had the same effect as laws (hence the "conservative" moniker, because it "conserved" the power.)
-It functioned from October, 1818 to May, 1822.
+Created by Title III of the Constitution of 1818 under Bernardo O'Higgins, this Senate was composed of five titular and five alternate members, all designated directly by the Supreme Director, for a total of ten.
+It was meant to function only when the lower house was not in session, issuing "provisory rules" with the same force as law—hence the "conservative" label, since it "conserved" legislative power in the interim before an elected Congress could be convened.
+The body played a role in seeking international recognition of Chilean independence, including at a diplomatic convention in Aix-la-Chapelle (Aachen), but drew growing criticism for retaining an appointed, non-Congressional structure.
+It functioned from October 1818 to May 1822.